-In natural condition, strong, level in extension of the upper line; while paying attention, when excited or while moving it can be carried upward in a light curve: at ease may be hanging.
+In natural condition, strong, level in extension of the upper line; while paying attention, when excited, or while moving, it can be carried upward in a light curve; at ease may be hanging.
 While positioned along the leg, the tail reaches approximately to the hocks or is a bit longer.

-[refer note below]
+[\refer notes below]

-LIMBS:
+LIMBS

+Forequarters:

-FOREQUARTERS: Seen from the front, the front legs are straight and not placed too closely to each other.
+General appearance: Seen from the front, the front legs are straight and not placed too closely to each other.
 The forearm, seen from the side, stands straight and vertical.
-The slope of the shoulder blade is about 45 degrees to the horizontal.
+The slope of the shoulder blade is about 45° to the horizontal.

-Shoulders - Well laid back.
+Shoulder: Well laid back.

-Upperarm - Close fitting to the body.
+Upper arm: Close-fitting to the body.

-Forearm - Strongly developed and muscular.
+Forearm: Strongly developed and muscular.